 When the plants are in good growing conditions, they will self-seed on their own.

 Brunnera cultivars are started as plants.
 Although they will set seed, they do not grow true to seed and the resulting plants will not necessarily look like the original plant.

-Brunnera perfers a rich soil, but does not require supplemental feeding, as long as the soil is not too poor or dry.
+Brunnera plants prefer a rich soil but do not require supplemental feeding, as long as the soil is not too poor or dry.

 Caring for Brunnera Plants

 The older leaves may start to get tattered and can be cut back during the growing season, to encourage new leaves to fill in.
 Don't cut the whole plant back to the ground in the fall.
 The leaves will help protect the crown during winter and you can easily prune the plant in the spring when the new leaves begin to emerge.

 If you do not want your plants to self-seed, deadhead as the flowers start to fade.
 If you would like to collect the seed to sow, allow the flowers to dry slightly, then cut and let then finish drying in a paper bag.
 The seeds will fall off as the flowers dry.